leafOfTree/vim-project/README.md

 #### Config

-For consistency, the behaviors are supposed to be controlled as below no matter which engine is actually used.
+For consistency, the behaviors are controlled as below no matter which engine is used.

+`Search files` and `Find in files`

 - Include & Exclude